onesoft-sudo/sudobot/README.md

 ### Getting started

-You can request an invite for SudoBot [here](https://discord.gg/pazm3tqYh5), it's completely free.
+You can request an invitation for SudoBot [here](https://discord.gg/pazm3tqYh5), it's completely free.
 Alternatively, you can create your own Discord API application and then host SudoBot.

 ### Setup for Custom Hosting

 ### Note

 **It's not recommended to build and use the code from `main` branch, because we're migrating from v4 to v5 with big changes.
 Some commands/features may not be available or complete, or the bot may not work at all.
-Therefore use a stable release.**
+Therefore, use a stable release.**

 Please look at [this page]() of the documentation.